beefyfinance/beefy-blog/content/articles/metis-x-beefy-earn-apy-on-a-brand-new-network.en.md

 ### Metis’ key features

-With Metis’ mainnet still less than two months old, staking your coins in a Metis vault can be a great opportunity to get on at the ground floor.
+With Metis’ mainnet still less than two months old, staking your coins in a Metis vault can be a great opportunity to get in at the ground floor.
 Within its short life, Metis already has:

 1. Bridges to 5 major networks with more coming soon
 2. Multiple oracle providers